branded-hustlers/LVL-100s_OOP/polymorphism/README.md

 Instructions for running my code:

-Created three different classes with the same method(move()) and showed that it can be used for all three classees
+Creat three different classes with the same method(move()) and showed that it can be used for all three classees